loidolt/chris-loidolt/README.md

 # loidolt-design
-Official Loidolt Design website, built using Gatsby, Airtable, and markdown.
+Offical Loidolt Design website, built using gatsby and markdown.